SegersIan/knowledge-base/coaching/index.md

   * Slows down the rush to action, and forces focus.
   * "For You" is important part of the question, as it focusses on the development of the individual.
 * 4. **The Foundation Question**: "What do you want?"
 * 5. **The Lazy Question**: "How can I help?"
+  * Don't offer or tell what you should do to help, they need to formulate this.
+  * Delivery matters, if you are worried, you can soften it with:
+    * "Out of curiousity..."
+    * "Just so I know..."
+    * "To help me understand better..."
+    * "To make sure that I'm clear..."
 * 6. **The Strategic Question**: "If you're saying yes to this. what are you saying no to?"
 * 7. **The Learning Question**: "What was most useful for you?"